medialab/drive-in/README.md

 Everythiong else is driven by googledocs!

+#### advanced usages
-To be used in conjunction with (aaa)http://www.editey.com/ which allow you to comment and edit collaboratively evarey pieces of code!
+To be used in conjunction with [editey](http://www.editey.com/) which allow you to comment and edit collaboratively on every pieces of code!

 ## How to install: 30 sec. installation